BorgwardtLab/PST/README.md

 ### Reproducibility datasets

 We have folded structures that were not available in the PDB for our VEP datasets.
 You can download the dataset from [here](https://datashare.biochem.mpg.de/s/2UgA8kBwmCAVEsL), and unzip it in ./datasets, provided your current path is the root of this repository.
+Similarly, download the SCOP dataset [here](https://datashare.biochem.mpg.de/s/2yUwpK7pt2TMQ5E).

 [1]: https://arxiv.org/abs/TODO